 The use of self-defense is a legal defense in the court of law.
 It is often only used in order to protect against charges of violent crimes.
 If your lawyer is successful in showing that you were acting to defend yourself, you will not be liable for these crimes.

-- Domestic violence occurs when you commit an act of assault on someone you are in an intimate relationship with.
-Self-defense is a common legal defense for charges of domestic violence.
+One of the more common legal defenses for self-defense is domestic violence.
+Domestic violence occurs when you commit an act of assault on someone you are in an intimate relationship with.
 To be successful in your claim of self-defense, you must prove that you weren’t the aggressor and only responded with reasonable force.

 For More Questions, Contact WeedenLaw Today